en0chC/Real-Time-ASL-Alphabet-Recognition/README.md

 labels.csv - CSV file containing the class labels with NaNs.

-images_dataset_grayscale file - Contains all the images used by QuAM_report.ipynb to train the models.

 images_dataset_test_1 file - Contains images used by QuAM_report.ipynb to test the accuracy of the models.

-images_dataset_test_2 file - Contains more images used by QuAM_report.ipynb to test the accuracy of the models.